 What medication is there for Anxiety Disorders?

-Anti-depressants are preferred to treating anxiety for long-term periods.
+Finally, anti-depressants are preferred to treating anxiety for long-term periods.
 They can take 4 to 6 weeks to start showing benefits.
 The two commonly used antidepressants for treating anxiety disorders are:

 Selective serotonin reuptake inhibitors (SSRIs)